University Academic Fellow in Conservation Science, School of Biology

 About me: I am an Associate Professor in Climate Change and Food Security and Associate Director of the Global Food and Environment Institute.
 My main research interests are in social and political dimensions of climate change impacts, resilience and transformations in agriculture and food systems.

-Interested in supervising: I would be interested in supervising projects on resilience and limits to growth in food and agriculture systems and the political and social aspects of resource competition, transformation and technological fixes within these systems.
+Interested in supervising: I would be interested in supervising projects on climate change politics, resilience and limits to growth in food and agriculture systems, and the political and social aspects of resource competition, transformation and technological fixes within these systems.

 Get in touch: firstname.lastname@example.org